Unsung Heroes: The Best Bugs for Protecting Your Garden

 Lacewings might not catch your eye immediately, but their larvae, often called "aphid lions," are a force to be reckoned with when it comes to pest management.
 These hungry larvae prey on aphids, caterpillar eggs, mites, and other small insects that threaten your plants.

 With their iconic stance and hunting prowess, praying mantises are both fascinating to observe and incredibly effective at controlling pests.
 They feed on various insects, including beetles, crickets, and grasshoppers.
-While mantises are predators, they are also known for being territorial, so introducing too many in a small area might lead to them hurting each other.
+While mantises are predators, they are also known for being territorial; therefore, introducing too many in a small area might lead to them harming each other.

 These nocturnal hunters are your garden's nocturnal protectors.
-Ground beetles prey on soil-dwelling pests like slugs, snails, and cutworms.
-Creating habitats like mulch piles and rock clusters can encourage ground beetles to make your garden their home.
+Ground beetles prey on soil-dwelling pests, such as slugs, snails, and cutworms.
+Creating habitat, such as mulch piles and rock clusters, can encourage ground beetles to make your garden their home.

 While the thought of wasps might send shivers down your spine, not all are aggressive stingers.
 Parasitic wasps are small and often go unnoticed, but they play a crucial role in controlling populations of pests such as caterpillars and aphids.
 These wasps lay their eggs inside the bodies of pests, effectively turning them into living incubators.

 Hoverflies, also known as flower flies, are excellent pollinators and allies in pest control.
-Their larvae feast on aphids, thrips, and other tiny insects, helping to keep pest populations in check while ensuring your flowers get the pollination they need.
+Their larvae feed on aphids, thrips, and other commonly found insects, helping to control pest populations while ensuring your flowers receive the pollination they need.

 Okay, nematodes aren't insects, but these microscopic roundworms are too important to leave off the list.
 Beneficial nematodes are natural predators of soil-dwelling pests like grubs, weevils, and cutworms.
 They can be introduced to your garden soil through simple applications.